DBHeise/Saucepan/README.md

 ## Configuration
 All configuration can be set either with a json file or environment variables prepended with "SAUCE_"
+* Name - string - this is a string used to differentiate this saucepan from other saucepans that may or may not be running
 * MoveAfterProcessed - bool - should the files be moved from the input folder to the output folder after it is successfully processed
 * WatchFolder - string(path) - The path to monitor for files (includes all subfolders)
 * DoneFolder - string(path) - The path to place files when they are completed